bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 			customizable by the end user.
 **autoinit**		Whether or not to automatically connect to the database when the library loads.
 If set to false,
 			the connection will take place prior to executing the first query.
+**compress**		Whether or not to use client compression for MySQL or MySQLi.
 **stricton**		TRUE/FALSE (boolean) - Whether to force "Strict Mode" connections, good for ensuring strict SQL
 			while developing an application.
 **port**		The database port number.
 To use this value you have to add a line to the database config array.
 			::

 				$db['default']['port'] = 5432;
 ======================  ==================================================================================================